yashLGN/port/README.md

 # Under Development

-A modern, minimal, and responsive site to showcase my skills, coding journey, and take reviews.
+A modern, minimal, and responsive site to showcase stuff.

 ## Beta Live Demo